Mostafa Mohammad-Najjar

 Mostafa Mohammad Najjar (مصطفى محمدنجّار, born 2 December 1956) is an Iranian politician and retired IRGC general.
-He was interior minister of Iran from 2009 to 2013 and minister of defense in the first cabinet of Mahmoud Ahmadinejad from 2005 to 2009.
+He was interior minister of Iran from 2009 to 2013 and Minister of Defence and Armed Forces Logistics in the first cabinet of Mahmoud Ahmadinejad from 2005 to 2009.
 He is also a veteran of the IRGC.

 Early life

 Najjar was born on 2 December 1956 in Tehran, ethnicity Azerbaijani, from Bostanabad.
 He graduated from K. N. Toosi University of Technology in 1977 and holds a BSc in Mechanical Engineering from Khajeh Nasir Toosi University of Technology (1984) and a master's degree in strategic management from the University of Industrial Management (2004).

 Military career

 Najjar joined the Islamic Revolutionary Guard Corps (IRGC) when the body was established in 1979, where he was in charge of the Middle East Department, with Israel, Lebanon and the Persian Gulf as places of particular attention.
 As an IRGC commander, he served in Lebanon.